Driving Growth with Amplitude Part 2: Measuring Campaign Impact

 Dashboards

-Our dashboards highlight critical metrics to monitor for our programs and products.
+Our highlight critical metrics to monitor for our programs and products.
 This view provides us with more high-level executive metrics that we can reference on our weekly metrics readout call.

 product dashboard

-We use dashboard templates to drive insights at scale for all our analytics users, both novice and advanced.
+We use to drive insights at scale for all our analytics users, both novice and advanced.
 So, whether your company has a mature taxonomy or is just getting started, we recommend using templates.
 They’re the building blocks to accelerate the adoption of Amplitude instrumentation across all departments and drive stronger data-driven decisions.

 The go-to-market team at Amplitude has created dedicated dashboard templates for each function, enabling each of us to understand how our customers and prospects are adopting Amplitude.